-This workshop is for Centre members and affiliates
+This workshop was for Centre members and affiliates

 Workshop title: Bridging Global Models with Local Stakeholders